 The CDDIS routinely archives IGS operational products (daily, rapid, and ultra-rapid orbits and clocks, ERP, and station positions) as well as products generated by IGS working groups and pilot projects (ionosphere, troposphere, real-time, MGEX).
 Table3 below summarizes the GNSS products available through the CDDIS.
-The CDDIS currently provides on-line access to all IGS products generated since the start of the IGS Test Campaign in June 1992 in the file system /gnss/products; products from GPS+GLONASS products are available through this filesystem.
-Products derived from GLONASS data only continue to be archived at the CDDIS in a directory structure within the file system /glonass/products.
+The CDDIS currently provides on-line access to all IGS products generated since the start of the IGS Test Campaign in June 1992 in the file system /gnss/products; products derived from GLONASS data only continue to be archived at the CDDIS in a directory structure within the file system /glonass/products.